 Which Disney Ships host specialty cruises?

-Whether you’re looking for a Halloween on the High Seas Cruise, A Very Merrytime Cruise, a Star Wars Day at Sea, or Marvel Day at Sea, Disney Cruise Line has you covered.
+Whether you’re looking for a Halloween on the High Seas Cruise, A Very Merrytime Cruise, a Star Wars Day at Sea, Pixar Day at Sea or Marvel Day at Sea, Disney Cruise Line has you covered.
 Halloween on the High Seas and Very Merrytime Cruises are offered on all of the Disney Cruise Line Ships and will be offered on the Disney Wish as well.
 Star Wars Day at Sea themed cruises are offered on the Disney Fantasy and Marvel Day at Sea cruises can be experienced on the Disney Magic.

 Do all of the Disney Cruise ships have Pirate Night?

 Yes!
 All of the Disney Cruise ships host a Pirate Night.
 Pirate Night is generally tied to the itinerary rather than to the ship itself.
 Most all sailings in the Caribbean have a Pirate Night onboard.
 When we cruised on the Disney Magic to New England and Canada, we had an unexpected Pirate Night too.
 So even if you’re not sailing to the Caribbean, you still may have a Pirate Night.
 Once you have checked in and have access to your ship’s full itinerary, you’ll be able to see whether or not Pirate Night will be held on your ship.

 Which Disney Cruise ships sail to Castaway Cay?